-Poudre Valley Hospital (Fort Collins) 970-495-7000 Cheyenne Regional Medical Center (Cheyenne) 307-634-2273
+Poudre Valley Hospital (Fort Collins) 970-495-7000 Cheyenne Regional Medical Center (Cheyenne) 307-634-2273 a.
+Vehicle Access

 There are two vehicle entrances into Soapstone Prairie.
 The east entrance is along a private road and the address is 3700 Soapstone Road.
 The south entrance can be accessed by driving north on North County Road 15 to the entrance gate.